USS Hammann (DD-412): The Battle of Midway

-As the debris from the explosion rained down and the ships lurched apart, it was apparent that the Hammann was doomed.
+As the debris from the explosion rained down and the ships lurched apart, it was apparent that the destroyer was doomed.
 Life rafts were lowered and rescue efforts by surrounding ships commenced.
-The Hammann sank, bow first, in just four minutes.
+Hammann sank, bow first, in just four minutes.
 During that time, Chief Machinist Mate Daniel William Carlson was able to launch a life raft, pass out life vests, and help others over the side of the ship to safety.
 Following the sinking there was a violent underwater explosion, the likely cause of which was the destroyer's depth charges and torpedoes.
 The explosion caused many deaths in the water, bringing the death toll to 80.
 Survivors were taken aboard the destroyers Benham and Balch.

 Awards

 Hammann's skipper, Commander Arnold True, was awarded the Navy Cross and a Navy Distinguished Service Medal for his performance while in command of Hammann at Coral Sea and Midway.
+Ensign Theodore E. Krepski was awarded the Navy Cross for his actions rescuing sailors abandoning Lexington at Coral Sea.
 Hammann also received two battle stars for her service in World War II.